Detect Water Leaks And Damage At Buildings Under Construction

 Monitor water at unoccupied buildings

 When a building has no tenants and there is water being supplied to most areas of the building, there are fewer people to see, report, and fix a water problem.
-Cellular connected water sensors can monitor all the water usage at a building minute-by-minute and send alerts to your phone for events such as leaks, floods, temperature, humidity and power outages.
+Cellular connected water sensors can monitor all the water usage at a building minute-by-minute and send alerts to your phone for events such as leaks, floods, temperature, humidity, and power outages.
 Special water usage thresholds can be set up so that if water usage goes above a rate of 0.5 gal/min, for example, you would receive an alert.

 Humidity and temperature sensor for buildings under construction